Polarization Dynamics of X-Ray Synchrotron Emission from a Multi-Zone Blazar Jet: Polarization-sensitive PIC-Integrated Radiation Transfer Simulations

 The radiative output of each individual cell is calculated using magnetic reconnection and magnetized turbulence 2D PIC simulations that use the \texttt{VPIC} code \citep{Bowers2008}.
 Our PIC simulation setups are described in detail in \citet{Zhang_2021,Zhang_2023}.
 Nevertheless, we briefly describe their setup.
 The simulations assume an electron-ion plasma with a realistic mass ratio $m_i/m_e=1836$.
-The initial momentum of the particles follows a Maxwell–J\"uttner distribution with temperature $T=T_\mathrm{e}=T_\mathrm{i}$.
+The initial momentum of the particles follows a Maxwell–J\"uttner distribution with uniform density $n_0$ and fiducial upstream temperature $T_e=T_i=400 m_e c^2$, where the subscripts indicate electron or ion species.
+The upstream thermal electron inertial length is then $d_e=d_{e0}\,\sqrt{1+3T_e/(2m_ec^2)}\sim 24.5\,d_{e0}$, where the non-relativistic electron inertial length is $d_{e0}=c/\omega_{pe0}$ and $\omega_{pe0}\equiv\sqrt{4\pi n_0e^2}/m_e$ is the non-relativistic electron plasma frequency.
+The simulation box size is $2L\times L$ and $2L\times 2L$ in the $x$-$z$ plane for reconnection and turbulence, respectively, where $L=48000 d_{e0}\sim 1958d_e$. $L$ is resolved by 3072 cells, so that the cell size $\Delta x=\Delta z\sim 0.64d_e$ can resolve the upstream electron inertial length.
 We mimic the synchrotron cooling effect by implementing a radiation reaction force.
 This term includes two parameters, the cooling strength $C_\mathrm{cool}$ and cooling Lorentz factor $\gamma_\mathrm{cool}$, which are tuned so that the synchrotron cooling break is in the soft X-ray band ($\sim 1~\rm{keV}$).
 For the magnetic reconnection runs, reconnection starts from a magnetically-dominated force-free current sheet, with anti-parallel magnetic field components with magnitude $B_0$ and a perpendicular guide field with intensity $B_\mathrm{g}=0.2B_0$.
 To explore a range of initial simulation parameters, we produce a total of 11 reconnection runs exploring two different initial values for $B_\mathrm{g}$, $T$, $C_\mathrm{cool}$, $\gamma_\mathrm{cool}$, and the plasma magnetization parameter $\sigma$.
 The magnetized turbulence runs start from a uniform mean magnetic field $B_0\hat{y}$ and a spectrum of magnetic fluctuations $\delta\vec{B}$ in the $x$-$z$ plane, with $N_\mathrm{x} = N_\mathrm{z}$ are the number of wave modes along each direction.
 We survey two different initial values of $\sigma$, $N_x$, and two initial random seeds that set the amplitude and phase distribution of the turbulence modes, for a total of 7 magnetized turbulence runs.